 2. Consider a Higher Deductible

 Opting for higher deductibles means lower premium costs.
 Once you and your agent or broker determine your greatest risk exposures, you want to think about how much financial responsibility your business can afford and adjust your deductibles to the highest level you can pay in the event of a data breach.

 Cyber insurance is a good investment for mitigating the cost of a cyberattack after it has already occurred.
 However, taking proactive measures can significantly reduce the odds of being victimized in the first place.
 Insurers often reward businesses with good risk management and few claims in their history with lower premium.

 When shopping for cyber insurance, it’s smart to get at least three quotes from different insurance carriers.
 You can get quotes directly from carriers or through their respective agents, but you might also want to work with an independent broker.
 They have access to several carriers and can help you compare policy offers.

 According to Jeff Somers, President, Insureon:

-“Brokers also have an opportunity to steer customers towards appropriate cyber security software solutions and to recommend best practices with regards to information protection, network security and employee training.”
+“Brokers also have an opportunity to steer customers toward appropriate cybersecurity software solutions and to recommend best practices with regards to information protection, network security and employee training.”

-Almost every business is a candidate for cyber insurance.
-If your business relies on information technology or stores client personal information, you are at risk.
-Loss of income, high legal fees, and damage to your reputation can be detrimental to your business.
+Almost every business is a candidate for cyber insurance coverage.
+If your business relies on electronic data or stores client personal information, you are at risk.
+The cost that follows a cyberattack, plus the damage to your reputation can hurt your business.
 It’s wise to protect what you’ve built by investing in cyber insurance.

-Whether they think they are at risk of a cyber attack or not, every business owner, should speak with an expert to discuss risk exposures to their business.
+Whether they think they are at risk of a cyberattack or not, every business owner should speak with an expert about their cyber liability risk exposures.
 We recommend talking to the experts at The Hartford.
 They can provide your business with a free, no obligation quote in minutes.